ink-analyzer/ink-analyzer/crates/analyzer/README.md

 ## Testing

-You can run unit tests for all the core functionality by running the following command from the project root
+You can run unit and integration tests for all the core functionality by running the following command from the project root

 ```shell
 cargo test -p ink-analyzer-ir